Code generation for ESP 8266 (Sound sensor in Telegram bot)

 "$(@__DIR__)/esp8266_tg_sound_detect_code")

-After successfully compiling the custom sketch and loading the code into the controller, the following output can be observed in the Arduino IDE port monitor:
+After successfully compiling the user sketch and uploading the code to the controller, the following output can be observed in the monitor of the Arduino IDE port:

-When sending messages containing specified commands to the Telegram bot, you can observe the following bot response:
+When sending messages containing the specified commands to the Telegram bot, you can observe the following bot response::

-As can be seen from the results of the programme, the algorithm defined in the Engee model is reproduced on the target device.
+As can be seen from the results of the program, the algorithm specified in the Engee model is reproduced on the target device.

 Conclusion

-In this demo we have considered the process of creating a Engee model, which supports working with the controller peripherals - analogue input, serial port and WiFi module.
-The model also implements: processing of analogue signal from the sound sensor, configuration and monitoring of Telegram-bot.
+In this demo, we discussed the process of creating an Engee model that supports operation from the controller's peripherals - an analog input, a serial port, and a WiFi module.
+The model also implements: processing of the analog signal taken from the sound sensor, configuration and monitoring of the Telegram bot.